od-c0d3r/TodoListJs/README.md

 > Milestone 3 : The CRUD (create, update, delete) methods Implemented.
 All the elements of the user interface will be fully functional.

+> Milestone 4 : Getting started with Jest and implement Unit testing for app functionlaity and DOM manipulation.

 <div style="float:right;">

 <img align="right" src="./doc/app_screenshot.png" style="width:300px;">